lorenzennio/pyhfcorr/README.md

+# pyhfcorr
-# pyhfcorr -- treating correlated uncertainties with pyhf
+## Treating correlated uncertainties with pyhf

 [`pyhf`](https://pyhf.readthedocs.io) is based on the [`HistFactory`](https://cds.cern.ch/record/1456844/files/CERN-OPEN-2012-016.pdf) statistical model.
 This is a very general tool for statistical inference of binned data.